avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     /**
      * @notice Completes the validator weight update process by returning an acknowledgement of the weight update of a
      * validationID from the P-Chain.
-The validator weight change should not have any effect until this method is called.
+The validator weight change should not have any effect until this method is successfully called.
      *
      * Emits a {CompletedValidatorWeightUpdate} event on success *